wojciechloboda/opengl_renderer/README.md

 # OpenGL graphics engine

-Simple graphics engine written in cpp using OpenGL.
+Simple graphics engine written in c++ using OpenGL.

 Work in progress,
 right now capable of loading meshes and textures, adding objects to scene and rendering with one light source, using Phong lightning model.